sveltejs/svelte/sites/svelte-5-preview/src/routes/docs/content/01-api/02-runes.md

 ### What this replaces

-The `$effect` rune is roughly equivalent to `$:` when it's being used for side-effects (as opposed to declarations).
+The portions of `$: {}` that are triggering side-effects can be replaced with `$effect` while being careful to migrate value computations to `$derived`.
 There are some important differences:

 - Effects only run in the browser, not during server-side rendering
 - They run after the DOM has been updated, whereas `$:` statements run immediately _before_
 - You can return a cleanup function that will be called whenever the effect refires

-Additionally, you will most likely find you can use effects in all the places where you previously used `onMount` and `afterUpdate` (the latter of which will be deprecated in Svelte 5).
+Additionally, you may prefer to use effects in some places where you previously used `onMount` and `afterUpdate` (the latter of which will be deprecated in Svelte 5).
+There are some differences between these APIs as `$effect` should not be used to compute reactive values and will be triggered each time a reactive variable changes referenced changes (unless using `$untrack`).

 ## `$effect.pre`